-Mr. CHARLIE BLACK (Senior Adviser, John McCain): If you look at all the national polls against either Democrat, he's basically even at the time when the Republican brand is lower than even with the Democratic brand.
+CHARLIE BLACK: If you look at all the national polls against either Democrat, he's basically even at the time when the Republican brand is lower than even with the Democratic brand.
 So we're happy with where we are.

-Mr. ANDY KOHUT (Pew Research Center): He's seen as a different kind of Republican.
+ANDY KOHUT: He's seen as a different kind of Republican.
 He's seen as a maverick Republican.
 He's seen as a centrist.
 When we ask people to judge his ideology, they put him very far away from President Bush.

-President GEORGE W. BUSH: If he wants me to show up, I will.
+GEORGE W: If he wants me to show up, I will.
 If he wants me to say, you know, I'm not for him, I will.
 Whatever he wants me to do, I want him to win.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.